Neutral member states in the European Union: Changes in the concept of neutrality through membership in the EU

 Ireland applied for a first time unsuccessfully for membership of the European Community in 1961 together with the United Kingdom.
 While the prime minister was considering possible military implications of the membership and did not exclude the possibility of joining NATO, the parliament and the population were not in agreement with abandoning neutrality.
 The second successful application in 1967 was then stressing the separation of the European Community and NATO.
 Moreover, the Irish government developed a "defence last" position which would only agree to defence cooperation as a result of political cooperation of European member states after economic integration would have been completely achieved.
 Other than that, the issue of neutrality was avoided supported by the fact, that the European Political Cooperation created in 1970 excluded defence and security from foreign policy and that the European Community was more designed as a "civilian power".
 With the tensions of the Cold War rising again in the 1980s, neutrality became an important topic again and Ireland created a national declaration of neutrality in the wake of the ratification of the Single European Act in 1987 protecting its status as militarily neutral state.

 At the end of the 1980s and in the early 1990s, Ireland got back to the "defence last" position and followed a more revisionist approach on neutrality and its compatibility with European Political Co-operation.
 The latter had also the impact that the Irish government was more developing its position in the context of the positions of the other member states.
 Furthermore, Ireland changed its Defence Act of 1960 to participate in a UN peace enforcing mission in 1991.
 This was a fundamental change in policy.
 Although getting an "Irish clause" in the Maastricht Treaty protecting neutrality, Ireland accepted its overall objectives including defence.
 More public debate was provoked by the Treaty of Amsterdam in 1996 about the inclusion of the Petersberg tasks where the Irish government was reluctant regarding participation in tasks of combat forces.
-For the participation of Irish troop in the European Rapid Operational Force the Irish government developed a "triple lock" system where military operations must have a UN mandate, must be approved by the House of Representatives and must be agreed on by the government.